-In this report the directors of CyberSafeIreland Company Limited by Guarantee trading as CyberSafeKids present a summary of its purpose, governance, activities, achievements and finances for the financial financial year 2020.
+In this report the directors of CyberSafeIreland Company Limited by Guarantee trading as CyberSafeKids present a summary of its purpose, governance, activities, achievements and finances for the financial financial year 2021.

-The charity is a registered charity and hence the report and results are presented in a form which complies with the requirements of the Companies Act 2014 and, although not obliged to comply with the Statement of Recommended Practice applicable in the UK and Republic of Ireland (FRS 102) (effective 1 January 2015), the organisation has implemented its recommendations where relevant in these financial statements.
+The charity is a registered charity and hence the report and results are presented in a form which complies with the requirements of the Companies Act 2014 and, although not obliged to comply with the Statement of Recommended Practice applicable in the UK and Republic of Ireland FRS 102, the organisation has implemented its recommendations where relevant in these financial statements.